k1LoW/koma/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add the following line to your application's Gemfile:

 ```ruby
 gem 'koma'